yeswolf/renumerate/README.md

 # Examples
 Reset device at vid: 0x0488, pid: 0x5740

-`renumerate 0x0488,0x5740`
+`reenumerate 0x0488,0x5740`

 Set the configuration of the device at vid: 0x05ac, pid: 0x1126 to 1:
 ```
 $ reenumerate -v -c 1 0x05ac,0x1126

-Reenumerate the devices at locationIDs 0xfa144300 and 0xfd141310
+reenumerate the devices at locationIDs 0xfa144300 and 0xfd141310

 $ reenumerate -v -l 0xfa144300 0xfd141310
 ```

 # Compiling

-Either use CMake or
+Either use CMake or `make`

-`cc reenumerate.c -framework IOKit -framework CoreFoundation -o reenumerate`

 # Installing